Jacob273/JG.TechLearning.TransactSQL/README.md

 T-SQL (Transact-SQL) is a proprietary procedural language of Microsoft which adds __transactional control__, __error and exception handling and block execution__ abilities to SQL.

 ## Database prototype for Car Service Network (Sieć Warsztatów)

+Database was part of a project carried out in cooperation with D. Podolak & D. Sobstyl

 ![database diagram](./dbDiagram.jpg)